laurencelundblade/QCBOR/README.md

   RFC 7049 are not directly supported (canonicalization, decimal fractions, big floats).
 Decoding indefinite length strings is supported, but requires a string allocator (see documentation).
-Encoding indefinite length strings is not supported, but is also not necessary or preferred.
+Encoding indefinite length strings is not supported, but is not necessary or preferred.

 **Extensible and general** – Provides a way to handle data types that are not directly supported.

-**Secure coding style** – Uses a construct called UsefulBuf as a discipline for very safe coding the handling of binary data.
+**Secure coding style** – Uses a construct called UsefulBuf as a discipline for very safe coding and handling of binary data.

 **Small code size** – When optimized for size using the compiler -Os option, x86 code is about 4KB (~1.1KB encode, ~2.5KB decode,